jaypatel342005/Cardiovascular-Disease-Predictor/README.md

    - Use `GridSearchCV` with 5-fold CV to tune:
      - **XGBoost**
      - **RandomForest**
-   - Focus on cross-validation accuracy and macro F1.
+   - Optimize for cross-validation accuracy and macro F1.

 5. **Final Model Selection**
    - Choose tuned **XGBoost** as the final model (slightly better CV accuracy than tuned RandomForest).